 Educational Technology and Mobile Learning: Bloom's Taxonomy of Reflection for Teachers

-A useful article on how teachers can use Bloom's Taxonomy in their reflection process to improve their practice.
-In addition, view the Prezi to learn more about reflective practices from Peter Pappas.
+A useful presentation on how teachers can use Bloom's Taxonomy in their reflection process to improve their practice.

 Reflection4Learning: Double Loop Learning